ldunham1/coding_guidelines/README.md

 **Lazy Exception handling is generally discouraged.**

-> Remember, we want to improve readability not "check boxes".
+> Remember, we want to improve readability, not just "check boxes".

 ```python
 # Yes